adeira/universe/src/packages/eslint-config-kiwicom/README.md

 It is important to report any issues with the eslint configuration back so we can improve it **for everyone**.
 These rules should be related only to how we write JS code so it's perfectly fine if you have some additional rules closely related to your project (`no-restricted-imports` for example).

 Also please note that **you should not ignore Eslint warnings**!
 These warnings are helping you to migrate to the future major version.
-Some of them will turn into error in the next major version bump.
+Some of them will turn into errors in the next major version bump.

-This package is greatly inspired by these projects:
+# Prior art

 - https://github.com/facebook/fbjs
 - https://github.com/github/eslint-plugin-github